dataprofessor/streamlit-for-datascience/lesson-2.md

 import numpy as np
 ```

-Let's consider a simple use case of NumPy for creating various data structures.
+Let's consider a simple use case of NumPy for creating various data structures particularly tensors.
 Particularly, we'll use the `np.array()` method to create scalar, vector, matrix and a 3D tensor:
 ```Python
 # Create a scalar (0D Tensor)
 x1 = np.array(0)